-In this context, our project, VenomsForLiège proposes to deeply investigate 40 crude venoms to discover atypical and innovative ligands for SK and HCN ion channels.
-The workflow will start with a MS-based fast affinity screening to allow a rational selection of the most promising venomous species for our study.
+In this context, VenomsForLiège proposes to investigate 40 crude venoms to discover atypical and innovative ligands for SK and HCN ion channels.
+The workflow will start with an MS-based fast affinity screening, to allow a rational selection of the most promising venomous species for the study.
 The latter will be analyzed through an integrated methodology combining sourcing of the species, transcriptomics (venom glands), proteomics (crude venoms), peptide production (recombinant synthesis, purification and folding) and electrophysiological characterization to look for highly selective ligands for SK and HCN channels.
-The toxin-receptor complexes will finally be modeled by the help of cryo electron microscopy to understand the mechanism of action of such toxins.
+The toxin-receptor complexes will finally be modelled with the help of cryo-electron microscopy in order to understand the mechanism of action of such toxins.

 The tools and methods developed for this project will be applied similarly to support the development of new peptidic compounds, but also non-peptidic ones, with potential therapeutic applications (drug design).
 The proposed approach combines a low-risk study, as SK modulators have already been described in bee and scorpion venoms, thus giving a high chance of success, and a more exploratory one, as HCN–selective toxins, to our knowledge, have not yet been discovered.